JoshBot-Debug/Ping-IP-URL-Addresses/README.md

 To run the app just call "main.py" from command prompt and pass the path of the "config.yaml" file like this : "python main.py C:\path\to\file\config.yaml"

 # config.yaml
 The program requires that you pass a "config.yaml" file when running.
-Check out the example file in the repo
+Check out the example config.yaml file here https://github.com/JoshBot-Debug/Ping-IP-URL-Addresses/blob/master/config.yaml